 The District's investments are not required to be categorized within the fair value hierarchy.
 These investments are measured at amortized cost or in certain circumstances the value is calculated using the net asset value (NAV) per share, or its equivalent of the investment.
 These investments include 2a7-like external investment pools and money market investments.
-The District held investments in COLOTRUST and the First American Treasury Obligation Fund at yearend for which the investment valuations were determined as follows.
+The District investment in COLOTRUST investment valuation was determined as follows.